 For more information about course completion requirements, see “course completion requirements” below.

-CE Information This is a 2.25 CE course for NYS clinicians (SWers and LMHCs).
+CE Information This is a 2.25 CE course.
 The cost is $35 and includes CE credit.

 About the Clinical Instructor:

 Richard Coleman, LMSW is currently in practice in upstate New York.
 He has over 50 years experience working in mental health settings as a clinician and author, and 20 years experience in direct practice with Substance Use Disorders.
 He is an engaging and dynamic clinician.
 Read his bio here.

 Ruth Campbell, LCSW, Ph.D. is currently in private practice in New York City and in upstate NY.
 She is the Continuing Education Director of the non-profit organization Best Practice Trainers, Inc. (BPTI), which has a research and training mission.
 She has 40 years’ experience working in mental health settings as a clinician, teacher, and author, and 14 years’ experience in direct practice with Substance Use Disorders.
 She is a thoughtful and thought-provoking writer.
 Read her bio here.

 Upon completion of this course participants will be able to: